VoidHamlet/getting-and-cleaning-data/README.md

 Code Book
 -------------------
-The uploaded CodeBook.md file outlines the task execution.
+The uploaded CodeBook.md file outlines the data specifics and provides notes on task execution.